Here are ten steps to a successful dog adoption!

 Don't plan for the dog you are getting but for the well-behaved dog you want.
 This is where many people make their mistakes.
-They are often too absorbed in their new dog's past and what he or she may have experienced.
-So instead of good training, there may be too much emphasis on the past and this can cloud your training for the future.
+People with newly adopted dogs are often so absorbed in their new dog's past and what the dog may have gone through.
+Your new dog lives in the present.
+You should too!
 Consider now that your dog is so fortunate to have found a great home with you.

 4. Pick a time you will be around for a few days